nextras/orm/docs/entity.md

 }
 ```

 Phpdoc property definition consists of its type and name.
-If you would like to use read-only property, define it with `@property-read` annotation; such annotation is useful to define properties that are virtual (calculated; e.g., based on values of other properties).
-Properties could be nullable; to do that, just provide another type - `|null` or prefix by question mark - `?string`.
+If you would like to use a read-only property, define it with the `@property-read` annotation; such an annotation is useful to define properties that are virtual (calculated; e.g., based on values of other properties).
+Properties can be nullable; to do that, just provide another type - `|null` or prefix by a question mark - `?string`.

 If you put some value into the property, the value will be validated against the defined type.
 Type casting is performed if applicable and safe.
-Supported types are `null`, `string`, `int`, `float`, `array`, `mixed`, enum (int/string backed) and object types.
+Supported types are `null`, `string`, `int`, `float`, `array`, `mixed`, enum (int/string backed), and object types.

 - Validation is provided on all properties, except for properties defined with a property wrapper - in that case validation is a responsibility of the property wrapper.
 - PHP 8.1 enums are validated as expected; Enum's backed value is used for the storage layer;